RivenKid69/TradingBot/docs/seasonality_quickstart.md

 Follow these steps to regenerate and validate hour-of-week seasonality multipliers on a fresh clone of the repository.

+An example file with all multipliers set to `1.0` is available at `configs/liquidity_latency_seasonality.sample.json`.

 1. **Install dependencies**

    ```bash